RobotecAI/o3de-demo-project/README.md

 The following steps will assume the following

-- The instructions will be based off of a common base folder: $DEMO_BASE.
-For the steps below, we will use DEMO_BASE of ~/ for simplicty.
+- The instructions will be based off of a common base folder: `~/`.
+For the steps below, we will use `~/` for simplicity.
-- This current project has been fetched to $DEMO_BASE
+- This current project has been fetched to `~/`
 - You have ROS2 installed and sourced
   - for debian package Galactic installation, in your bash console, run `source /opt/ros/galactic/setup.bash`
   - you could also add this line to your `.profile`